 Many physicians assume that attempting to negotiate a health plan contract is hopeless — but that is a myth.
-New survey data from TMA shows that practices’ negotiation attempts are successful more often than not.
-Members report winning both payment and term changes in their contracts.
+Survey data from TMA show that physicians’ negotiation attempts often are successful.
+Respondents report winning both payment and term changes in their contracts.

 - Is the health plan crucial to your payer mix?

 In addition, assess your position in the marketplace to identify where your strengths lie: Evaluate your competition, pinpoint what makes your practice unique in your particular market, and be conversant about market issues that affect your practice.

 Only after you have a clear picture of how the contract might play out in your practice can you negotiate effectively to get the terms and fees you need to make it worthwhile — or decide to walk away if you can’t.

 - Attend TMA’s Take Back the Power: Payer Contract Negotiations seminar, which will teach you to unleash your negotiation power with health plans, resulting in better contracts and more money for your bottom line.
 The seminar runs March 28 through June 22 in cities around the state, with a live webcast on June 20.
 Register online, or call (887) 880-1335.

 - Read “If at First You Don’t Succeed: Passion and Persistence Pay Off for Physicians at the Negotiating Table” in the March 2017 issue of Texas Medicine for advice from physicians and experts.

 - Visit TMA’s Contracts webpage for tips and information, including a close look at specific contract clauses to watch out for.